jojczykp/rabbitmq-msg/README.md

 # Performance

+## Preparation

-I conducted a few simple performance tests to understand capacity of proposed configuration.
+I have conducted a few simple performance tests to understand capacity of proposed configuration.

-Following configuration was used:
+* Following configuration was used:
-* Fedora 26 on 8 Cores i7-6700HQ CPU @ 2.60GHz
+    * Fedora 26 with 8 Cores i7-6700HQ CPU @ 2.60GHz
-* 1 RabbitMQ instance (no clustering) in 4-CPU, 12GB RAM VirtualBox
+    * 1 RabbitMQ instance (no clustering) in 4-CPU, 16GB RAM VirtualBox
     * 1 AuthProxy
     * 1 Producer
-* 40000 Consumers, 1 instance each
+    * 40000 Consumers, 1 instance of each

-A few code changes were required:
+* To run tests against VirtualBox rather than docker a few code changes were required:
-* Commenting out sleep in Producer, so that it can produce messages as fast as RabbitMQ can consume
+    * Commenting out _sleep()_ in Producers, so that they can produce messages as fast as RabbitMQ can consume.
-* Tweaking kernel parameters, so that it is possible to open 40000 TCP Consumer connections
+    * Tweaking kernel parameters, so that it is possible to open 40000 TCP Consumer connections ("C10K" problem, look i.e. [here](https://stackoverflow.com/questions/410616/increasing-the-maximum-number-of-tcp-ip-connections-in-linux).
-* Changing RabbitMQ host in AuthProxy and Producer to point to VirtualBox
+    * Changing RabbitMQ host in AuthProxy and Producer to point to VirtualBox.

-In all cases all messages were correctly delivered to all clients.

-In all cases RabbitMQ CPU seem to be bottleneck.

-## Durable queue, but transient messages
+## Test 1: Durable queue, but transient messages

 Average results:
-- Client connections established in 12 secs)
+- Client connections established in 12 secs
 - Used ~7.7 GB of RAM
-- Average throughput: 5000 msgs/sec
+- Throughput: 5000 msgs/sec

 ![Transient - Screen](/doc/test_transient.png)

-## Durable queue, persistent messages
+## Test 2: Durable queue, persistent messages

 Average results:
-- Client connections established in 20 secs)
+- Client connections established in 20 secs
 - Used ~8.1 GB of RAM
-- Average throughput: 3500 msgs/sec
+- Throughput: 3500 msgs/sec

 ![Persistent - Screen](/doc/test_persistent.png)

+## Conclusions

+In all cases:
+* All messages were correctly delivered to all clients.
+* Bottleneck seems to be in RabbitMQ CPU.

 # Potential extensions

 * Use wss:// (instead of ws://) between Consumer and AuthProxy
 * Extend protocol between Consumer and AuthProxy by introducing ACKs (that can be kept in sync with ACKs sent from AuthProxy to RabbitMQ).
-  AuthProxy to RaabbitMQ).
 * ...